 As the Ides of March approach, but this time Caesar lives?

 We know the score.
 We know that the dollar markets are volatile.
-The debasement of our currency ongoing.
-Inflation the result.
+The debasement of our currency ongoing and long term inflation (fiat currency devaluation) the result.
 Gold and silver prices, manipulated.
 The Catch-22 of the modern era.
 Until the “catch” breaks.

-The only real market left – one with some measure of freedom – are the cryptocurrency markets.
+The only real markets left – with some measure of freedom – are the cryptocurrency markets.
 All others, to my knowledge, are regulated.
 Even my local flea market is regulated, somewhat.

 In February of this year (2018) cryptocurrency bounced off a new low.
 I wondered then, if it was a reset of some sort.
 Now, over a month later, it appears to be doing it again.
 I fear another reset is looming.
 A much deeper one.